 With the exception of gaining divination prowess – very underwhelming -, and lacking a practical approach to Thoth (perhaps not the premise of the book) Understanding Aleister Crowley’s Thoth Tarot opens magical doors that have remained closed for many who were put off by Book of Thoth and less expert ways of explaining Crowley’s vision.
 Duquette provides excellent training wheel for whomever wants to dive deep into the artistry of one of the most iconic tarot decks of the 20th century (and still is).
 Want to get into Crowley’s head and Thoth’s possibilities this handbook remains, even still in 2017/2018, the best start and support on your Thoth journey.
 Before you know it you will be, armed with your little guide to everything, diving into other works by Crowley***.
 That hot cocoa is going to be a much deserved after…

 * Something of a successor of the Hermetic Order of the Golden Dawn, owning the copyright to the original Thoth deck…though there’s an extra story there.
+By the way, if you still would like to own a beautiful copy of The Book of Thoth: for their 60th anniversary Weiser Books produced a limited edition facsimile of their 1969 hardcover publication with 8 remastered full colour plates of cards.
+Only 3000 copies.

 ** The Tabula Mundi decks are considered somewhat of a Thoth deck, but a better name would be Golden Dawn-decks, since creator MM Meleen followed the color scales of GD and deviated from Crowley’s Thoth in some important ways.
-But the decks are usually a hit with Thoth users and vice versa, certainly to those readers who are well-versed in the materials Understanding the Crowley Thoth is also about.
+But the decks are usually a hit with Thoth users and vice versa, certainly to those readers who are well-versed in the materials Understanding is also about.
 All six reviews on Tabula Mundi

 Nox et Lux, Tabula Mundi Colores Arcus and the companions on Tabula Mundi 1.
 Book M: Liber Mundi and the Rosetta Tarot (another Thoth/GD influenced deck) 2.
 Book of Seshet can be found by clicking on their respective names.